5 Biggest Challenges with Concierge Medicine

 You’ve invested in membership and have every right to expect the best.
 Just keep in mind that every model of care, even concierge care, is operated by and for humans.

-For instance, your practice might advertise no-wait appointments, and yet you might wait seven minutes one day.
+For instance, your practice might advertise no-wait appointments, and yet you might wait five minutes one day.
 Before you storm out of the office and cancel your membership, see if there are special circumstances or if it’s standard conduct for that practice.

 Or, to use another example, your practice might promise unlimited access to your physician, and yet you have a phone call redirected to an on-call doctor.
 It’s good to remember that even concierge physicians get sick occasionally and that they have kids who have school plays, tee-ball games, and so on.